marlac1/algo/Readme.md

-Ask me for that technical tests instructions
+Ask me for these technical tests instructions